UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

     forward-deduction-theorem :
       (a : modal-formula i) {b : modal-formula i} →
-      theory-add-formula a axioms ⊢w b →
+      theory-add-formula a axioms ⊢ₘw b →
       is-in-subtype (weak-modal-logic-closure axioms) (a →ₘ b)
     forward-deduction-theorem a =
       ind-weak-deduction _